 In this section we compare, in terms of development effort, the use of our library with the most common native programming models for NVIDIAS's GPUs and multi-core CPUs, which are CUDA and OpenMP respectively.
 For this comparison, we use three classical development effort metrics: COCOMO lines of code, McCabe's cyclomatic complexity [10], and Halstead development effort [5].
-McCabe's cyclomatic complexity measure is a quantitative measure of the number of linearly independent paths through a program's source code, and the Halstead development effort metric is also a quantitative number based on the number on operators and operands in the source code.
-Low cyclomatic complexity and Halstead development effort results imply codes simpler to develop and debug.
-These metrics are typically used in the assessment of software design complexity.
-The metrics are applied to the parts of code that include: kernel definitions, kernel characterizations, the coordination code in the main host thread with the Multi-controller management, and data structures management.
+The metrics are applied to the parts of code that include: kernel definitions, kernel characterizations, the coordination code in the main host thread with the multi-controller management, and data structures management.
 We ignore code devoted to error or results checking, performance instrumentation, and writing messages to the standard output.

 Table 1 shows the different measures for the different codes evaluated.
 The results show that our library implies less development effort for the programmer than using CUDA for all the study cases.
-On the other hand, although the OpenMP programming model needs a less volume of lines of code, the cyclomatic complexity of our proposed is less because our abstraction hides some run-time decisions and checkings.
+On the other hand, although the OpenMP programming model needs a less volume of lines of code, the cyclomatic complexity of our proposed is less because our abstraction hides some run-time decissions and checkings.

 Transforming a CUDA program into an OpenMP version, or in the opposite way, is not a trivial task.
-Remind the Fig. 5, where we show two codes, using the Multi-Controller abstraction, that perform a matrix addition using different target device combinations.
+Remind the Fig. 5, where we show two codes using the Multi-Controller abstraction, that perform a matrix addition using different target devices combinations.
 When we compare both codes, we observe that the effort required by the programmer to change the program in order to exploit 1 GPU + 10 CPU-cores, or two GPU devices, only involves 4 lines of code.
-We can see these four lines highlighted on both codes in the code.
+We can see these four lines highlighted on both codes in the figure.

-This simplification makes transparent to the programmer all the differences on data transfers, kernel launchings, and data managements for different kind of computational devices such as accelerators or groups of CPU-cores.
+This simplification makes transparent to the programmer all the differences on data transfers, kernel launches, and data managements for different kind of computational devices such as accelerators or groups of CPU-cores.